tele0x/openshift-intel-tas/README.md

 ....
 ```

 Collectd runs as a daemonset, we now have an instance on each node.
-Verify metrics are available to scrape with the ServiceMonitor
+Verify metrics are available to scrape with the ServiceMonitor by curling the prometheus exporter plugin configured in collectd

 ```
 # oc get nodes